rstudio/tfdeploy/index.md

 devtools::install_github("rstudio/tfdeploy")
 ```

-First we'll walk through an end-to-end example that: trains a Keras model with the MNIST dataset, exports the saved model, and then serves the exported model locally for predictions with a REST API.
+To demonstrate the basics, we'll walk through an end-to-end example that trains a Keras model with the MNIST dataset, exports the saved model, and then serves the exported model locally for predictions with a REST API.
 After that we'll describe in more depth the specific requirements and various options associated with exporting models.
 Finally, we'll cover the various deployment options and provide links to additional documentation.

-### End-to-End Example
+### MNIST Model

 We'll use a Keras model that recognizes handwritten digits from the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset as an example.
 MNIST consists of 28 x 28 grayscale images of handwritten digits like these: